canonical/jaas-documentation/reference/audit_logs.rst

 The results can be filtered and paginated as described below.

-Each audit log contains the following pieces of information:
+Each audit log contains the following information:

 - **time [time]**:               When the audit log was created.
 - **conversation-id [string]**:  A unique id per websocket connection.